Shopify/identity_cache/index.md

 ## Versioning

-Cache keys include a version number by default, specified in 'IdentityCache::CACHE_VERSION'.
+Cache keys include a version number by default, specified in `IdentityCache::CACHE_VERSION`.
 This version number is updated whenever the storage format for cache values is modified.
-If you modify the cache value format, you must run 'rake update_serialization_format' in order to pass the unit tests, and include the modified 'test/fixtures/serialized_record' file in your pull request.
+If you modify the cache value format, you must run `rake update_serialization_format` in order to pass the unit tests, and include the modified `test/fixtures/serialized_record` file in your pull request.

 ## Caveats

 A word of warning.
-Some versions of rails will silently rescue all exceptions in 'after_commit' hooks.
-If an 'after_commit' fails before the cache expiry 'after_commit' the cache will not be expired and you will be left with stale data.
+Some versions of rails will silently rescue all exceptions in `after_commit` hooks.
+If an `after_commit` fails before the cache expiry `after_commit` the cache will not be expired and you will be left with stale data.

 Since everything is being marshalled and unmarshalled from Memcached changing Ruby or Rails versions could mean your objects cannot be unmarshalled from Memcached.
 There are a number of ways to get around this such as namespacing keys when you upgrade or rescuing marshal load errors and treating it as a cache miss.
 Just something to be aware of if you are using IdentityCache and upgrade Ruby or Rails.

 IdentityCache is also very much _opt-in_ by deliberate design.
-This means IdentityCache does not mess with the way normal Rails associations work, and including it in a model won't change any clients of that model until you switch them to use 'fetch' instead of 'find'.
+This means IdentityCache does not mess with the way normal Rails associations work, and including it in a model won't change any clients of that model until you switch them to use `fetch` instead of `find`.
 This is because there is no way IdentityCache is ever going to be 100% consistent.
 Processes die, execeptions happen, and network blips occur, which means there is a chance that some database transaction might commit but the corresponding memcached DEL operation does not make it.
-This means that you need to think carefully about when you use 'fetch' and when you use 'find'.
+This means that you need to think carefully about when you use `fetch` and when you use `find`.
 For example, at Shopify, we never use any `fetch`ers on the path which moves money around, because IdentityCache could simply be wrong, and we want to charge people the right amount of money.
 We do however use the fetchers on performance critical paths where absolute correctness isn't the most important thing, and this is what IdentityCache is intended for.

 ## Note